 2000 Millennium incuse flag 50 cent

-In 2000, the Royal Australian Mint issues a commemorative 50c piece for the millennium.
-The reverse design showed an Australian flag with the phrase MILLENNIUM YEAR and 50 CENTS.
+In 2000, the Royal Australian Mint issued a commemorative 50c piece for the millennium.
+The reverse design showed an Australian flag with the words MILLENNIUM YEAR and 50 CENTS.
 16,630,000 of the coins were issued for circulation.
-At some point in 2006 it was noticed by Drew Jackson that there were two varieties of the reverse design.
-One type has a raised St George's cross and the other type has a recessed St George's cross (p14, McConelly, The Coin Seriously Lacking? in Australasian Coin and Banknote Magazine, June 2006).
+At some point in 2006 it was noticed by collector Drew Jackson that there were two varieties of the reverse design.
+One type has a raised St George's cross and the other type has a recessed St George's cross (p14, McConnelly, The Coin Seriously Lacking? in Australasian Coin and Banknote Magazine, June 2006).

 It soon became apparent that the recessed flag coins, more commonly known as the 'incuse flag' or 'incused flag' were much less common.
 The Royal Australian Mint advised that approximately 200,000 of this variety were struck (p143, McDonald, Pocket Guide to Australian Coins and Banknotes, 2017).
 It was probably the output of a single die and the approximate mintage was probably based on the average output of a single 50c reverse die.
 No incused flag coins are known in mint sets and proof set 50c pieces were struck with a different reverse altogether.